run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/about-citsmart/whats-citsmart.md

 *   Availability Management
 *   Continuity Management

-CITSmart History
+4biz History
 --------------------

-CITSmart is a product that had its initial construction to meet the needs of ITSM (IT Service Management), mainly for the fulfillment of the ITIL requirements, preached by the institution Pink Elephant, through PinkVerify certification.
-Nowadays, CITSmart meets 13 processes out of the 16 possible.
+4biz is a product that had its initial construction to meet the needs of ITSM (IT Service Management), mainly for the fulfillment of the ITIL requirements, preached by the institution Pink Elephant, through PinkVerify certification.
+Nowadays, 4biz meets 13 processes out of the 16 possible.
 The main functionalities are Ticket Management (incidents and requests), Service Portfolio and Catalog, Knowledge Base, SLA, Changes and CMDB.
-The current CITSmart target audience are companies that have IT departments, as well as the need of ITSM solutions to manage their ITs.
+The current 4biz target audience are companies that have IT departments, as well as the need of ITSM solutions to manage their ITs.

 Evolution